-- 4.1 Major Components: Identify the 5 major parts of an Airplane and understand the purpose of each major component.
-The major components are the Fuselage, Empennage, Wings, Landing Gear, and Powerplant.
-Landing Gear knowledge should include Conventional (Tail Wheel), Tricycle types, Fixed, and Retractable configurations.
+4.1-1 Major Components:: Identify the 5 major parts of an Airplane and understand the purpose of each major components component.
+The major components are the Fuselage,

+Empennage, Wings, Landing Gear, and Powerplant.
+Landing Gear knowledge should include Conventional (Tail Wheel), and Tricycle types, and Fixed, and Retractable configurations.
 Powerplant knowledge should include Reciprocating, Turbo Prop, Turbo Jet, and electric engine terminology and theory.
-Propeller knowledge should include operating theory for Fixed and Constant Speed Propellers, as well as propellers made of composite material. - 4.2 Systems: Identify and understand the purpose of the Aircraft Systems and how they interact with each other.
-The Aircraft Systems include the Fuel, Electrical, Ignition, Exhaust, Engine Instruments, Comm/Nav and Flight Instruments. - 4.3 Flight and Stability: Identify and understand the purpose of the Primary and Secondary Flight Control Surfaces, the Three Axis of Flight, and Basic Aircraft Stability.
+Propeller knowledge should include operating theory for Fixed and Constant Speed Propellers, as well as and propellers made of composite material.

+- 4.2-2 Systems:: Identify and understand the purpose of the Aircraft Systems and how they interact with each other.
+The Aircraft Systems include the Fuel, Electrical, Ignition, Exhaust, Engine Instruments, Comm/Nav and Flight Instruments. - 4.3-3 Flight and Stability: Identify and understand the purpose of the Primary andSecondary Flight Control Surfaces, and the Three Axis of Flight, and Basic Aircraft Stability.

-5. Flight Environment
+5-.
+Flight Environment

 - 5.1 Aircraft Airworthiness: Understand and explain basic operation of the following phases of flight:

-- a. basic aerodynamics,
+- a. bBasic aAerodynamics,

-- b. preflight,
+- b. pPreflight,

-- c. postflight,
+- c. pPostflight,

-- d. weight and balance (Develop a practical understanding of weight and balance conditions and their significance in aircraft performance and safety.
+- d. wWeight and bBalance (Develop a practical understanding of weight and balance conditions and their significance in aircraft performance and safety.
 Calculate the weight and balance for an aircraft, considering factors such as passenger and cargo distribution, fuel load, and center of gravity limits.),

-- e. fuel requirements,
+- e. fFuel rRequirements,

-- f. wake turbulence,
+- f. wWake tTurbulence,

-- g. collision avoidance, and
+- g. cCollision aAvoidance, and

-- h. documentation (Document the process and findings, including observations and thought processes, with other artifacts for inclusion in a program portfolio.).
+- g.h. documentation (Document the process and findings, including observations and thought processes, with other artifacts for inclusion in a program portfolio.).

-- 5.2 Airport Operations: Understand Air Traffic Control (ATC) procedures related to Visual Flight Rules (VFR) and Instrument Flight Rules (IFR) operations.
-Explain the circumstances and conditions of operation regarding airport operations and local area procedures.
+- 5.22 Airport Operations:: Understand Air Traffic Control (ATC) procedures related to Visual Flight Rules (VFR) and Instrument Flight Rules (IFR) operations.
+Explain the circumstances and conditions of operation regarding a:

-- 5.3 Airspace: Understand the characteristics of the two basic types of airspace.

-- a.
-Controlled

-- b.
-Uncontrolled